Planning by parents can make all the difference in the life of the child with a disability, as well as that of his or her sib...Read more

 Single individuals who are divorced need to make especially certain that the beneficiary designations on their IRAs, life insurance policies, and relevant bank accounts are up to date.
 If you don't, your ex-spouse could get the funds.
 And for single people of means, opportunities to avoid state or federal estate taxes can be more limited than for married couples, although advance planning can close the gap.

 In short, proper planning is a good idea for everyone.
 Contact your attorney to help you create an estate plan.
+To find an attorney near you, click here.

 For more information on estate planning, click here.